 by Don Jones, Knowle West’s local gardener

 Are you an artist or creative technologist making inspiring hybrid work?
-We would love to hear from you, as there will be opportunities for artists to showcase work and share practice throughout the programme.
-Email firstname.lastname@example.org
+We would love to hear from you.
+Email email@example.com

 The ‘Come Together’ project is supported using public funding by the National Lottery through Arts Council England.